How you can Make Money at Home

 48. Interview Skills

 Have you interviewed people for different positions?
 Set up a service where you interview people and give them feedback on their answers, body language, clothing and tips to land the job.
-Given that there is only 1 job for every 5 people in Australia at the moment, this is a needed service!

 You can offer it via Zoom or Skype.

 Facebook, Etsy, Madeit and similar sites are all good to sell your artwork from.
 My nephew makes over $1,000 a year selling keyrings and he’s 9.

 Whether you rent or own, there are ways to make money with your property.
 Having lived in a variety of cities, I have tested these out in each one.
 Check out how to make your mortgage pay for itself for ideas and an example using a home I lived in.